-I would like to take a minute to talk about a man who would have turned 70 today had he lived, a man whose iconic bowl cut and moon face conjured up kiln-fired pots of apple-cinnamon oatmeal in whole milk all across America and beyond.
+I would like to take a minute to talk about a man who would have turned 70 today had he lived, a man whose iconic bowl cut and moon pie face conjured up earthenware pots of apple-cinnamon oatmeal in whole milk all across America and beyond.
 A man born into this life on Dec.
 31, 1943 as Henry John Deutschendorf, Jr, and better known to the world as John Denver.

 John Denver turned out to be a surprisingly polarizing figure in his time, the butt of countless jokes and subject of visceral, often graphic contempt, at least to my memory.

 Apparently, his crime was being a pie-faced man-child who wrote campfire songs that did well in the charts.
 But the punishment was for a crime more severe.

 You see, in 1974 singer-songwriters were supposed to look like Jim Croce, not Cousin Oliver.

 John Denver resembled the wrong guy at the wrong time.